shinchris/webhooks-cli/instructions.md

 1. Pick an event from the list above and replace the **webhook-source-api-event-name** environment variable in Postman with the corresponding value from the **API Event Name** column.
 1. Send the request in Postman to create a new Webhook with the event type you have chosen.
 1. Try to trigger the newly created Webhook using Tableau Desktop or Tableau Server and verify them in the Webhook test site.

+***

+## Module 4: (Bonus) Tableau Webhooks + Automate.io
+Now that we have a Webhook created, let's take a look at how to integrate it into a third-party workflow management application.
+In the previous module, our destination URL was a Webhook test site that simply listed out all the Webhooks that it received.
+We can now replace that destination URL With Automate.io, a third-party workflow management application which allows you to integrate Tableau Webhooks with hundreds of other applications.
+Automate.io can be configured to listen to your Tableau Webhook and take an action on a number of applications that they support.